Narrow-Code/WIG-Android/README.md

 - Click on the Ownership you wish to edit
 - Fill out the fields to edit
 - Click Save

+### Remove Ownership <a name="remove-ownership"></a>
+Removing an Ownership only removes it from the Ownership table.
+It does not Delete it from inventory.

+**How to Remove Single Ownership**
+- In Scanner View have Ownership table selected
+- Long hold click on the Ownership to remove
+- Confirm the Ownershipi

+### Clear Ownerships <a name="clear-ownerships"></a>
+Clearing Ownerships removes all Ownerships from the Ownership table.
+It does not Delete any from the inventory.

+**How to Clear Ownerships**
+- In Scanner View have Ownership table selected
+- Click the **CLEAR** button toward the bottom left of the table

 ---